-On 16 September 1620, a merchant ship called the Mayflower departed from Plymouth, England, to voyage to the New World of America.
+On 16 September 1620, a merchant ship called the Mayflower departed from Plymouth, England, to voyage to America.
 Its passengers sought a new life, for some this meant religious freedom and for some a fresh start in a new land.
 They would go on to be known as Pilgrims, and influenced the United States of America in a myriad of ways.

 Here are 5 common myths about the Mayflower Pilgrims and facts behind them: